UK’s Marshmallow raises $85M on a $1.25B valuation for its more inclusive, big-data take on car insurance – TechCrunch

 The plan now, Oliver told me in an interview, will be to deepen its relationships with customers, in part by providing more engagement to make them better drivers, but also potentially selling more services to them, too.

 In this, the startup will be tapping into a new approach that other insurtech startups are taking as they rethink traditional insurance models, much like YuLife is positioning its life insurance products within a bigger wellness and personal improvement business.
-Currently, the average age of Marshmallow’s customers is 20 to 40, Oliver said — and there are thoughts of potentially new products aimed at even younger users.
+Currently, the average age of Marshmallow’s customers is 20 to 40, Oliver said — and there are some early thoughts of launching new products aimed at even younger users.
 That means there is long-term value in improving loyalty and keeping those customers for many years to come.

 Alongside that, Marshmallow will also use the funding to inch closer to its plan to expand to markets outside of the U.K. — a strategy that has been in the works for a while.
 Marshmallow talked up international expansion in its last round but has yet to announce which markets it will seek to tackle first.